amosyuen/ha-tplink-deco/README.md

 7. Log out of the app
 8. Login using the new manager account you've just created

-### Verify SSL Certificate

-Turn off this config option if your browser gives you a warning that the SSL certificate is self-signed when you visit the router host IP in your browser.

 ### Timeout Secounds

 How many seconds to wait until request times out.
 You can increase this if you get a lot of timeout errors from your router.